-U.S. Census data indicates that approximately 22 percent of people working in the District also live in the District.
+U.S. Census Bureau data from the year 2019 B08008 (Workers by Place of Work - Place Level - Universe: Workers 16 years and over - 2019 American Community Survey 1-Year Estimates), indicates that approximately 25 percent of people working in the District also live in the District.